 Times Table Superheroes…Fig Class will be undertaking the three minute daily maths challenge!
 Each week the children will focus on a particular times table (from 3-12 and sometimes two combined) to complete as many calculations as they can.
 The calculations can be in column or sentence format and as multiplication, division (the inverse of multiplication) or a mixture of the two.
 The concept is that the children challenge themselves to know their times tables off by heart leading to faster recall when using factors increasing their mathematic fluency and ability.
 This is also important preparation for children in Year 4 as the government will be rolling out their new Times Table test later this year.

 In English we will be developing our knowledge and application of Speech, Punctuation and Grammar (SPaG) in accordance with the National Curriculum guidelines.
-Initially we will begin using the glorious picture book ‘Hugo Cabret’ as we explore the themes as a springboard for our writing.

 Spelling will be based on ‘spelling families’ eg –augh, –tious with the children developing their understanding of vocabulary using definitions as it is important that children have the ability to use synonyms and realise the power of our language and semantics.